Green-Wood Teams Up with Cornell University to Battle Climate Change

 A number of challenges have become increasingly evident at Green-Wood.
 Most notably, we’ve seen a rise in invasive grass species, which affect both the appearance and biodiversity of our landscape.
 Furthermore, the longer growing season has meant more frequent mowing.
 Mechanical mowing contributes to greenhouse gas emissions, enlarges our carbon footprint, creates noise pollution, and can damage our landscape and monuments.

-First, we need to understand the extent of the problem.
-We’re using state of the art technology to track the characteristics of our soils, grasses, and microclimates, including drone imagery and an array of monitoring devices.
-This baseline data is being used to develop, test, and refine treatment plans for our landscape.
+First, we needed to understand the extent of the problem.
+We used state of the art technology to track the characteristics of our soils, grasses, and microclimates, including drone imagery and an array of monitoring devices.
+This baseline data was used to develop, test, and refine treatment plans for our grounds.

 The goal is to establish a more climate-resilient landscape.
-We’re currently in the process of testing treatment plans.
 We’ve introduced new seed mixes to improve our traditional mix, adjusted the frequency and height of mowing, and found effective ways to manage soil disruption.

 The most exciting part of this project is its impact beyond Brooklyn.
 Our findings will serve as a blueprint for cemeteries, parks, and greenspaces in cities across the country that are facing similar challenges.
 By offering real-world strategies for large-scale urban grasslands, Green-Wood is making an important contribution to the reduction of greenhouse gas emissions and creating sustainable solutions for the future.